bflaven/assets-for-Zambia-training/1_introduction/1_5_leveraging_on_fmm_experience.md

 - FMM has been living in a "fat cow" era tremendous amount of means (money, people, indulgence, advantages...) hopefully the company is entering in a thin cow era.

-- There is very talented expert people but too much complexity in processes It is very heavy organization, pyramidal with at the top people absolutely unaware of the changing in media consumption.
+- There is very talented expert people but too much complexity in processes It is very heavy organization, pyramidal with at the top people not totally aware of the way you create and manage a digital product.

-- The stakeholders (marketing, editorial, technicals) suffering of a lot of misunderstanding, most of them ignore what are doing the other.
+- The stakeholders (marketing, editorial, technicals) suffering from misunderstanding, most of them ignore what are doing the other.

-- Strong aversion to change.
+- Strong aversion to change linked with fear of failure.

-- Fear of failure.

 *Some compliments*
 - There is an obvious desire to reform the way the digital direction works.
 - We try to package feature team on dedicated project.
 - We have adopted scrum agile methodology.
 - Things are getting better.
-- Decision making is become more horizontal, teams become more autonomous and mature but the bad habits are sometime emerging in crisis situation e.g.
+- Decision making is become more horizontal, teams become more autonomous and mature but the bad habits are sometime emerging in crisis situation.

 **(ii) Concretely**
 - Coming from Drupal